 How about an application built with Power Apps that triggers a flow?
 Microsoft has a solution for this, and in this case, licensing Power Apps allows the use of a flow as long as the flow is executed in the context of the application.
 (This scenario is not very clear and subject to interpretation, and we are not sure how it is going to be enforced).
 This is covered in more detail in the Power Automate Licensing guide on Page 13 – Power Automate user rights included in Power Apps licenses.

 So, when do you need per attended with attended RPA licensing?
 This is only required if you plan to leverage the new UI Flows, AKA Robotic Process Automation flow that leverages the new Power Automate Desktop (formerly known as WinAutomation).

 Lastly, regarding building flow, there is also another option in leveraging Azure Logic Apps; few of you may know that Azure Logic Apps share the same engine in the backend and, for the most part, have the same capabilities.
 Except Logic Apps only costs you on a per consumption basis, which depending on your flow, may be very cost-efficient (Note: you can export a Flow from Power Automate to Logic Apps and vice versa).

-Power Virtual Agent, “PVA,” does have a seeded version for Office 365 users except for Dataverse for Teams, which includes the right for PVA.
-If you want to use Power Virtual Agent, be aware of the licensing requirements.
+Power Virtual Agents, “PVA,” does have a seeded version for Office 365 users except for Dataverse for Teams, which includes the right for PVA.
+If you want to use Power Virtual Agents, be aware of the licensing requirements.
 It comes in two editions: